-When thinking about Vienna, what typically comes to mind are it's historical sights, such as the impressive State Opera House, the Burgtheater and the Schönbrunn Palace.
-However, the city also offers plenty of sights and entertainment that show's off its contemporary side; it's street-style dining and coffee-house culture.
+When thinking about Vienna, what typically comes to mind are its notable sights, such as the impressive State Opera House, the Burgtheater and the Schönbrunn Palace.
+However, the city also offers plenty of attractions and entertainment that show off its contemporary side, its street-style dining and coffee-house culture.

 I suggest starting the first day of your 2 day Vienna itinerary with the most famous sights in the city.
-There is so much history to see in Vienna, choosing only one or two museums to visit can be a tough choice, but I've done my best to limit it to only the best ones for the first day.
+There is so much history to see in Vienna that choosing only one or two museums to visit can be a tough choice.
+So, I've done my best to limit it to only the best ones for the first day.

 In between all the museum and palace hopping, rest assured that you'll pass more than enough photo opportunities to get those Instagram shots.

-If self-guided walking tours of a city aren't your thing, then walking tours in Vienna are available from as little as 15 euro or as a free tip-based walking tour.
+If self-guided walking tours of a city aren't your thing, then walking tours in Vienna are also available from as little as 15 euros, or as free tip-based ones.

-A walking tour of Vienna typically starts at the Karlsplatz and moves on to key attractions along the way, including the Albertina Art Museum, the Monument Against War and Fascism, and the Capuchin Church and typically end at St Stephan's Cathedral.
+A typical walking tour in Vienna usually starts at Karlsplatz though, and then moves on to key attractions along the way, including the Albertina Art Museum, the Monument Against War and Fascism, and the Capuchin Church.
+They tend to often end at St. Stephan's Cathedral.

-The Schönbrunn Palace is a World Heritage Site and one of Europe's most famous landmarks.
-The palace is also the most visited attraction in Vienna, and with good reason.
+The Schönbrunn Palace and its gardens are a UNESCO World Heritage Site and one of Europe's most famous landmarks.
+The palace is also the most-visited attraction in Vienna, and with good reason.
 It is beautiful!